-Retirement is a great time for traveling, taking up new hobbies and spending more time with family and friends.
+Retirement is a great time for traveling, taking up new hobbies, and spending more time with family and friends.
 It's also a great time to get involved with volunteering.
 Volunteering lets you support your favorite causes, while also making new friends and trying new things.
-Best of all, helping others feels good and can be good for your own health.
+Best of all, helping others is a noble pastime that can be good for your own health and wellbeing.

-New retirees are often warned that it's a bad idea to stop working without a plan.
-Too much free time can leave a person feeling like they have no sense of purpose.
+Abruptly stepping away from your daily work life without a plan may leave you feeling like you have no sense of purpose.
 While hobbies and travel plans are a great part of your new lifestyle, you may also want to carve out some time for volunteering.

 There are many different ways to volunteer.
 You can help at a community school or library, work at a theater or museum, visit patients in a hospital or nursing home, or serve meals at a homeless shelter.
-Local charities often need help with fundraisers or office tasks, or you could help support a political candidate.
+Also, charities often need help with fundraisers and office tasks, or you could help support a local political candidate.

 It's often easier to start volunteering if you sign up with a friend.
 Talk to your friends to find a shared interest in particular causes or decide on a few areas where you would like to help.
 If you live in an active adult community, you may be able to join a group focused on volunteering or start your own group.